wistia/wistia-open-docs/_posts/data-api.md

 Field   | Description
 --------|-------------------
 id                    | A numeric identifier that uniquely identifies the project to the system.
-You can use this field to obtain more information about the project using the other API methods. name       | The name of the project. mediaCount | The number of media in the project. created    | The date that the project was originally created. updated    | The date that the project was last changed. hashedId   | A private hashed id, uniquely identifying the project within the system.
+You can use this field to obtain more information about the project using the other API methods. name                  | The name of the project. description           | A description of the project. mediaCount            | The number of media in the project. created               | The date that the project was originally created. updated               | The date that the project was last changed. hashedId              | A private hashed id, uniquely identifying the project within the system.
 Used for playlists and RSS feeds. anonymousCanUpload    | A boolean indicating whether or not anonymous uploads are enabled for the project. anonymousCanDownload  | A boolean indicating whether or not anonymous downloads are enabled for this project. public                | A boolean indicating whether the project is available for public (anonymous) viewing. publicId              | If the project is public, this field contains a string representing the ID used for referencing the project in public URLs.

 #### Example JSON Response